SCCapstone/WebEvents/README.md

 You will also see any lint errors in the console.

 ### `npm test`
+For Unit testing.
+For Behavior testing go into client/Tests and open the html Document.
+You need UI.Vision webbrowser app installed to run behavior testing.

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.